noroddsto/icon_link/README.md

 # IconLink

-Adds view helper method that enables icon option for link_to and form_tag.
-Meant to be used with Font Awesome or Twitter Bootstrap.
+View helper methods that makes it easy to add the html that is needed to display icons (from Font Awesome or Twitter Bootstrap) within links, or buttons.

 ## Installation